robertgotitapp/catalog-front-end/README.md

 # Catalog Application Frontend

-A client application built by React/Redux that allows users to sign in and manage categories and their own items.
+A client application built with React/Redux that allows users to sign in and manage categories and their own items.

 ## Available Scripts